benmatselby/sugarcrmcandybar/README.md

 Search your [SugarCRM](https://www.sugarcrm.com) application from your Mac menu bar

+## Installation

+Go to the [Releases page](https://github.com/benmatselby/sugarcrmcandybar/releases) and download `SugarCRMCandyBar.app.zip`.
+Unzip the file and drag `SugarCRM Candy Bar` to your applications folder.

 ## Features

 * Ability to set your credentials to authenticate onto your SugarCRM application